Operación Pacífico: Production

 The series was confirmed in May 2019 during the Telemundo upfront for the 2019–2020 television season, with Majida Issa as the main protagonist, and Mark Tacher as the second protagonist.
-Although the series has been filming since May 2019, Telemundo made the official announcement of the start of production on 21 October 2019.
-In addition, Venezuelan actor Luciano D'Alessandro was confirmed as the third protagonist, and Johanna Fadul.
+Although the series had begun filming in May 2019, Telemundo officially announced the start of production on 21 October 2019.
+In addition, Venezuelan actor Luciano D'Alessandro was confirmed as the third protagonist, along with Johanna Fadul.